xompage/Nyuu-obfuscated/README.md

         just the first 16KB of each file, and may require multiple read passes if all recovery blocks cannot fit in memory

+**Reliable:** Nyuu was designed for automation and its reliability requirements

+-   Requests are all retryable

--   Able to recovery from connection failures
+-   Able to recover from connection failures/dropouts

+-   Timeouts and limits to deal with unexpected server hangs or faults

+-   Post checking (aka header checks), with multiple attempts and post retrying

+-   Unusual or unexpected events are logged

-**Highly configurable:**
+**Highly configurable:** tuning knobs for everything

 -   Lots of connection and SSL options